Challmymind/SpaceTasks2024/SW1/README.md

 ```

 # Possible improvements
 If it were to become a real library, a real application, it should at least implement things like brightness adjustment independent of modulation.
-GPIO reads should also be swapped to interrupts to ensure that nothing is missed.
+GPIO reads should also be swapped to interrupts to ensure that nothing is missed ([like here](https://github.com/Challmymind/SpaceTasks2024/tree/main/SW3)).